sgtraphael/sgtraphael.github.io/terms/TERMS_OF_SERVICE.md

 ## 3. User Accounts and Registration

 ### 3.1 Account Creation
 To access certain features of StraySafe, you must create an account by providing accurate, current, and complete information.
+You may create an account using email/password, Google Sign-In, or Apple Sign-In.
 You are responsible for maintaining the confidentiality of your account credentials.

+When using Apple Sign-In, data linking is required to access core app functionalities.
+You will be presented with a consent modal explaining this requirement before proceeding.
+You may choose to use Apple's "Hide My Email" feature to keep your email address private while still allowing necessary data linking for service functionality.

 ### 3.2 Account Responsibilities
 You agree to: